The Wonder

 Rejection can be tough to overcome.
 That’s because it typically brings about not only a hefty loss of feeling able and close but also a hefty loss of feeling worthy of these needs.

-Though typically ending the daily doldrums and discord stashed hurt brings about, break-ups can debilitate those rejected.
-In turn, they can make spotting and overcoming a notion in the way of recovery an uphill slog.
+Though typically ending the misery stashed hurt brings about, break-ups can leave those rejected distraught.
+Moreover, the jilted can find spotting and overcoming a notion getting in the way of healing an uphill slog.

-Sometimes finding their neediness preoccupying, those rejected can become consumed with quickly restoring ableness and closeness.
-Put another way, bouncing back can become a desperate hunt—a rash inclination that results in regrettable choices.
+Sometimes finding their neediness preoccupying, those rejected can become consumed with a desire to quickly restore ableness and closeness.
+In turn, bouncing back sometimes turns into a desperate hunt—a rash inclination that can result in regrettable choices.

-If you struggle with rejection, commit to using one or two of the nice (healthy) notions that follow:
+If you struggle with rejection, commit to mulling one or two of the self-talk notions that follow:

 1. I need to do a better job ensuring my niceness truly matters to those with whom I seek ableness and closeness.

-2. Not valuing niceness has kept me stuck in an unhealthy relationship.
+2. Not valuing give-and-get niceness has kept me bemoaning an unhealthy relationship.

-3. I want to strive for the niceness I need rather than the illusion I crave.
+3. I want to strive for the niceness I need rather than the illusion I mistakenly crave.

-4. My sadness and anger won’t subside until I sufficiently heal the hurt-prone notions fueling them.
+4. My hurt-fueled sadness and anger won’t subside until I lessen the inferiority that leaves me feeling unworthy.

 Getting jilted can be a